MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/MapControl.md

 ## Known issues and limitations

-See our list of [known issues](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues?utf8=%E2%9C%93&q=is:issue+is:open+label:XamlIslands+label:bug).
+See our list of [known issues](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues?utf8=%E2%9C%93&q=is:issue+is:open+label:XamlIslands+label:bug) for WPF and Windows Forms controls in the Windows Community Toolkit repo.

 ## Syntax